The Unapproved

 before we'd even started

 I want to be clear about what that May 25 email actually was.
 Sol wasn't firing me.
 He wasn't ending the coaching.
-He was doing something more specific: he was telling me the project we'd been building together — the one I'd spent two months designing, building tools for, and publicly promoting — wasn't something he could employ anymore.
+He was telling me something more specific.
+The project we'd been building together, the one I'd spent two months designing, building tools for, and promoting on my own feeds, wasn't something he could use anymore.

 He also said something that stuck with me: "I know that I'm hard to work with — I've been told so more times than I can count."
 He said he needed someone who could work independently with minimal input from him.